 Betsy Jenkins is the mother of five awesome boys, aged 6-20.
-She is an artist and co-owner of a decorative design company, though you may know her best for her classical art memes on Instagram, Homeschooling with the Classics.
+She is an artist and co-owner of a decorative design company.
+You may know her best for her classical art memes on Instagram, Homeschooling with the Classics.

-Betsy is married to a renaissance man who can build and fix just about anything.
+Also, she is married to a renaissance man who can build and fix anything.
 Together, they are just crazy enough to think that raising and educating a million boys at home is a really sweet deal.

-Betsy Jenkins, Creator of Homeschooling with the Classics, and I discuss the necessity to develop our authenticity and vulnerability for our homeschool relationships.
+Betsy Jenkins, Homeschooling with the Classics creator, and I discuss the necessity to develop our authenticity and vulnerability for our homeschool relationships.

 When I focus on my core why in my homeschool, for me: heart connection, it automatically brings my stress down, because I know what my job is.Betsy Jenkins, Homeschooling with the Classics

 - You have to step aside with your ideas, what you believe to be the trajectory of your family and your goals, and just focus on the children in front of you and what they need.

 - Remember what Charlotte Mason says, “Your children are born persons”.

 - It is not your job to make the garden grow.
 We’re garden keepers, we’re here to tend and feed that garden, but not make it grow.